lawsonfulton/on-the-grid/README.md

 ## Running Locally

-Create a file in the root folder called .env containing your keys
+Open a file in the root folder called .env and add your secret keys

     PYTHONUNBUFFERED=true
     DATABASE_URL=postgres://localhost/onthegrid